martinohmann/barista-contrib/index.md

 # Extensions for built-in modules

-The following extension which provide functionality on top of existing built-in modules are available:
+The following extensions which provide functionality on top of existing built-in modules are available:

 - [openweathermap](/modules/weather/openweathermap): Provides convenience